xixilele1990/swap-meet/README.md

 For more on different types of software testing, [here is a helpful resource](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing).

-*The integration tests use the package `pytest-integration`.
-To insure that `pytest` is using the version installed in your `venv` and not the globally installed `pytest`, deactivate and reactive your virtual environment after you've installed the requirements.
-This step is important to make sure the integration tests run after the unit tests.*

 ## Code Coverage

 Code coverage is a term used to describe how much application code is executed when a particular test suite is run.
 It is a good practice to check our code coverage, to understand how much of our code is exercised by tests vs how much is still untested.
 A test suite with a high percentage of coverage is likely to be testing more throughly and have fewer bugs.
 A code coverage tool can partner with our testing suite to give us a report illustrating the coverage of our tests.